Skip to main contentSkip to navigation

 - Nose and mouth design

-- Ears, hair, head features, and asymmetry
+- Ears, head shape, hair/fur features, and asymmetry

-- Clothing design, colors, patterns, and fit
+- Hat, headphones, clothing, accessories, colors, patterns, and fit

 - Body proportions and silhouette